-Cranbrook Schools Summer Camps are attended by hundreds of students each year, who come from across the country and abroad to experience summer camp on Cranbrook’s historic campus.
+Cranbrook Schools Summer Camps are attended by over 1,400 campers each summer, who come from across the country and abroad to experience summer camp on Cranbrook’s historic 319-acre campus.
 Click on an image below to start exploring!

 Brookside Tots Camp (boys and girls ages 3-4) Offerings in this active, hands-on program encourage self-expression and creative diversity, while developing coordination and muscle skills.